gelileo/epochlight/README.md

 # Epochlight

 An interactive map-based timeline that visualizes the evolution of human knowledge across civilizations — from prehistoric tool-making to modern breakthroughs.
-Explore 734 curated entries spanning 7 subjects, scrub through time, and follow the threads of discovery as they arc across the globe.
+Explore 855 curated entries spanning 7 science subjects plus 121 world history events, scrub through time, and follow the threads of discovery as they arc across the globe.

 **Live demo:** [gelileo.github.io/epochlight](https://gelileo.github.io/epochlight)